the-code-man/kode-kloud-engineer-tasks/system-administrator-tasks3.md

 ## Linux Network Services

-Our monitoring tool has reported an issue in Stratos Datacenter.
-One of our app servers has an issue, as its Apache service is not reachable on port 5002 (which is our Apache port).
+Our monitoring tool has reported an issue in **Stratos Datacenter**.
+One of our app servers has an issue, as its Apache service is not reachable on port **5002** (which is our Apache port).
 The service itself could be down, the firewall could be at fault, or something else could be causing the issue.

-Use tools like telnet, netstat, etc. to find and fix the issue.
+Use tools like **telnet**, **netstat**, etc. to find and fix the issue.
 Also make sure Apache is reachable from the jump host without compromising any security settings.

 ### Solution